 J. D. Jones Spur

-The NP had approved a spur on the Kirkland Branch for Mr. Jones in June, 1902 and completed building it in July, so it’s a bit unclear why he contacted them again just seven months later about needing another spur.
-Perhaps he hoped to have the new spur located elsewhere, to minimize the distance his crew had to transport logs.
+The NP had approved a spur on the Kirkland Branch for Mr. Jones in June, 1902 and completed building it in July, so it’s a bit unclear why he contacted them again just seven months later about needing another spur (or possibly, moving the existing spur).
+Perhaps he hoped to have the “new” spur located at another point on the line, to minimize the distance his crew had to transport logs.

-The spur was 300 feet long, capable of holding five cars, and was located a bit west of where the LWBL crosses Slater Avenue today.
-A Mr. Christensen was apparently the operator for Mr. Jones, and he requested, just two weeks later, that the spur be lengthened to handle 15 cars instead of 5.
-The ever-helpful NP replied that the projected long-term business did not justify the expense.
+A Mr. Christensen was apparently the operator for Mr. Jones, and he requested, just two weeks later, that the spur be lengthened to handle more cars.
+The “ever-courteous” NP replied that the projected long-term business did not justify the expense.
 As a side note, NP records also document the discussion and approval of removing a per-car switching charge of $1.00 for Mr. Jones, deemed appropriate given how long Mr. Jones had to wait for the spur to be installed.
 It was noted that the “new” Jones spur was the heaviest shipper on the Belt Line at that time.

 In December 1912, NP personnel requested authority to remove the spur, saying it had not been used in three years and that other shippers in the area were using the “Firloch spur” (James Neel / Woodland Shingle Co. spur, below), about ¼ mile east.
 Authority to do so was granted in March, 1913 and it is presumed the track was taken up shortly thereafter.
 These dates nicely illustrate how rapidly a logging operation could exhaust the supply in a given area – four years or so in this case.